-Students who successfully complete the course will be given priority enrollment the following year for advanced training into any of the ROC allied health programs which include, Nursing Assistant, Medical Assistant, Pharmacy Technician, Dental Assistant, or Sports Medicine.
+Juniors who successfully complete the course will be given priority enrollment the following year for advanced training into any of the ROC allied health programs, including Nursing Assistant, Medical Assistant, Pharmacy Technician, Dental Assistant, or Sports Medicine.

 ROC certifications offered to students completing the Introduction to Health Careers program include: